varya/bem-articles-tmp/start-from-project-stub.en.md

     $ bem create -l desktop.blocks/ -T deps.js -b goods

-You can use dependency of loose type coded `shouldDeps` and declare that you need `b-link` block.
+You can use moderate dependency coded `shouldDeps` and declare that you need `b-link` block.

     ({